An Average Case NP-Complete Graph Coloring Problem

-NP-complete problems should be hard on some instances but these may be extremely rare.
+\begin {abstract} NP-complete problems should be hard on some instances but those may be extremely rare.
 On generic instances many such problems, especially related to random graphs, have been proven easy.
-We show the intractability of {\it random} instances of a graph coloring problem: this graph problem is hard on average unless all NP problem under any samplable ({i.e.} generateable in polynomial time) distribution are easy.
+We show the intractability of {\em random} instances of a graph coloring problem: this graph problem is hard on average unless all NP problem under all samplable (i.e., generatable in polynomial time) distributions are easy.
+Worst case reductions use special gadgets and typically map instances into a negligible fraction of possible outputs.
+Ours must output nearly random graphs and avoid any super-polynomial distortion of probabilities.
+This poses significant technical difficulty.
+MSC codes: 60C-05; 68Q-17,25,87; 05C-15,20,80. \end {abstract}